xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     ```

     On multi-module projects it would be enough to declare spotbugs in the root project
-    (quality plugin will detect its presence in build classpath and apply in modules):
+    (quality plugin will detect its presence in build classpath and apply in modules)

-    ```
-    plugins {
-        id 'com.github.spotbugs' version '6.2.5' apply false
-    }

 !!! warning
     **Spotbugs plugin 6.x requires java 11** (same as spotbugs 4.9.x itself)